Job79/EasyTcp/README.md

 # how do i use HenkTcp?

-1. add the nuget to your application.
+1. add the nuget package to your application.
 2. to create a server you can use this example:
 ```cs
 using System;